 Skip to content

-Experimental: the @kozou/api REST layer
+The @kozou/api REST layer

 The Admin UI reaches @kozou/api through the same data-adapter seam it already uses for PostgREST, so switching the data layer is not a breaking change for UI code — the same browser flows run unchanged against either backend.